Posts

 Whilst recently recertifying for my LFCS the networking section had been further expanded and now included static routes.
 I thought this was fantastic.
 Though I know a lot of people use linux, I doubt many get down into the plumbing, and work with the networking on their machines.
 This is just going to be a little walk through of setting up a static route.

 Static routes can come in handy for connecting environments with multiple networks.
-By using static routes, we can direct our traffic, and make sure the more efficient paths are being used.

 My LFCS Journey